-The Unfitness to Plead Project aims to develop practical and legal options to address the problem of people with cognitive impairments being found “unfit to plead” and subject to indefinite detention in Australia.
-The second aim is develop supports so that people with cognitive disabilities can participate on an equal basis with others in criminal proceedings brought against them.
+The Unfitness to Plead Project aimed to develop practical and legal options to address the problem of people with cognitive impairments being found “unfit to plead” and subject to indefinite detention in Australia.
+The second aim was to develop supports so that people with cognitive disabilities can participate on an equal basis with others in criminal proceedings brought against them.

 Accessing justice on an equal basis with others is a major issue for many people with disabilities.
 People with intellectual, cognitive and mental health-related disabilities are at a particular disadvantage.
 Across Australia, this group is over-represented at all stages of the criminal justice system.

 One area of criminal law which creates particular disadvantage is ‘unfitness to stand trial’ laws.
 In all states and territories, a defendant can be found ‘unfit to stand trial’.
 This legal process is partly designed to protect vulnerable defendants from miscarriages of justice — for example, where they cannot understand the case against them or follow court proceedings.
 The problem is that these processes can perpetuate and entrench injustice.